Tianyu00/movie_sentiment_analysis/README.md

 [<img src='img.png'>](http://tz000.pythonanywhere.com)

 # Modeling
-The data processing and modeling part is in "model_part" folder. [[go]](model_part/create_model.py) The model is trained with stochastic gradient descent so that it can be retrained when getting the user's feedback.
+The data processing and modeling part is in "model_part" folder. [[go]](model_part/create_model.py) The model is trained with stochastic gradient descent so that it can be updated when getting the user's feedback.
 The model is then saved as a .pkl file and put in the web application.

 # Web part
 The web application is in ["web_part" folder](web_part).
-A SQLite is used to store the the review and feedback (correct classification or wrong classification) to update the model.
+A SQLite is used to store the the reviews and feedbacks (correct classification or wrong classification) from users to update the model.

 # Data
 The data this model is trained on is [Large Movie Review Dataset](https://ai.stanford.edu/~amaas/data/sentiment/).
 (It is too large, not going to upload)